 Eleanor Lloyd’s recent producing credits include 1984 (Playhouse, 2014 & 2015), My Night with Reg (Apollo), Handbagged (Vaudeville and UK tour), The Secret Adversary (Watermill Theatre), Love, Loss & Chianti (Minerva Theatre, Chichester).

-Paula Marie Black is a Tony Award winning producer.
-Recent London producing credits include The Scottsborro Boys at the Young Vic and Garrick Theatres (winner Evening Standard and Critics Circle Award for Best Musical and seven Olivier Award nominations) and Co-producer of Made in Dagenham starring Gemma Arterton.
+Paula Marie Black is a Tony Award-winning producer.
+Recent London producing credits include The Scottsboro Boys at the Young Vic and Garrick Theatres (winner Evening Standard and Critics Circle Award for Best Musical and seven Olivier Award nominations) and Co-producer of Made in Dagenham starring Gemma Arterton.

 31 Shaftesbury Avenue